 All Hands Beach Resort is a family-friendly beach resort.
 The swimming area is safe for kids as the shore slowly slopes to waist deep water.
 There are various activities you can try here, but we opted to just let the minis swim while Daddy A and I hung out in the beach shack with some drinks while watching Donaire and Pacquiao’s fights.
 We love the location of the beach shack because adults have a clear view of the whole shoreline from there, so it’s easy to know where the kids are and if everyone’s okay.

-All Hands Beach Resort Day Trip Entrance Fee:
+All Hands Beach Resort Day Trip Entrance Fee (as of 2016):

 Adults and Kids – Php400